 Breastfeeding is a great gift from nature and a universal aspect of motherhood.
 Not only does it provide adequate and personalized nutrition for your little one, but it’s also a great way to form emotional bonds.

 Breast milk has so many benefits that the American Academy of Pediatrics, the World Health Organization, the United Nations Children’s Emergency Fund, and many other organizations consistently recommended breastfeeding as the best choice for feeding infants, exclusively, for the first 6 months of life, and then until 24 months of age along with complementary foods.

 Giving your baby breast milk involves learning a new skill, and that requires patience and practice.
-You might even need to wait a few days before milk production is established.
+You might even need to wait a few days before your milk production is established.
 So don’t worry if your milk does not come out at first, once your ‘let down’ reflex kicks in, your supply will increase.

-What should I do to start?
+What should I do to start breastfeeding?

-Steps to breastfeed successfully
+Steps to breastfeeding successfully:

 - Ensure that your baby’s nose and chin are placed in front of your areola.
-If you desire, squeeze your breast to make it easier for your baby latch on to your areola.
-Likewise, it is advisable to hold your breast with your free hand in order to give it extra support and prevent your baby from pulling it down.
+If you desire, squeeze your breast to make it easier for your baby to latch on to your areola.
+Likewise, it is advisable to hold your breast with your free hand to give it extra support and prevent your baby from pulling it down.

 If you managed to have a successful feeding, congratulations!
 If not, remember that it takes practice before you master the art of breastfeeding.
-Do not feel bad if you have not yet succeeded, next time, try out different positions to see which makes you feel more comfortable.
+Do not feel bad if you have not yet succeeded; next time, try out different positions to see which makes you feel more comfortable.

 If you find that you continue to struggle even after trying different positions and practicing, do not hesitate to contact your doctor or a lactation consultant.